Contrast-Security-OSS/contrast-maven-plugin/README.md

 # Contrast Maven Plugin

 Repository for the Contrast Maven plugin.
 This plugin will download and install the Contrast Java agent during the initialize lifecycle phase.
-Then it will verify no new vulnerabilities were found before you call the verify goal.
+It will then verify no new vulnerabilities were found before you called the verify goal and after the agent was downloaded.

 ## Goals